Originally published May 12, 2021. Updated July 8.

 What will the conditions be like?

 Hot.
 Before COVID, the main concerns about the Olympic race were that it would be hot and humid, with the Tokyo Test Event being shortened because of heat.
-Temperatures average in the 80s in July in Tokyo and can get up to the mid-90s, with high humidity—which is why the races are being held so early in the morning local time.
+Temperatures average in the 80s in July in Tokyo and can get up to the mid-90s, with high humidity, but the real factor is the warm water temperature in the bay—which is why the races are being held so early in the morning local time.

 What about the Paralympics?